yunkyunp/Final-Project---Spring-2018/README.md

 1. Trim bases on both ends and Pre-alignment QA/QC.
 2. Align reads and Post-alignment QA/QC: used default settings and used Bowtie2 and aligned to hg19 (human genome)

-Output from Partek Flow: "FILE NAMES AND LOCATIONS"
+Output from Partek Flow: `FILE NAMES AND LOCATIONS`

 ### Creating a "Tag Directory" (HOMER)
 Tag directory is  platform independent sequence alignment representing the experiment, analogous to loading the data into a database.
 It is essentially a directory on your computer that contains several files describing your experiment.
-HOMER guesses input format, but I used '-force bam'
+HOMER guesses input format, but I used `-force bam`

 [HOMER: Creating a "Tag Directory" with makeTagDirectory](http://homer.ucsd.edu/homer/ngs/tagDir.html)